USS Puffer (SS-268): Service history

 Puffer was transported down the Mississippi to New Orleans on a special floating drydock, having periscope shears re-installed en route.
 After receiving torpedoes and ammunition, she exercised off Panama for a month, and then headed across the Pacific to Australia.
 Puffer arrived there in early September 1943.

 First and second war patrols, September 1943 – January 1944

 Puffer′s first war patrol, to intercept Japanese commerce in the Makassar Strait–Celebes Sea area, 7 September to 17 October, resulted in several damaged ships but no sinkings.
 On 9 October, after damaging a merchantman (Kumagawa Maru), she endured a nearly 38-hour depth charging from 2 Japanese sub chasers and was slightly damaged.
 On 24 November Puffer departed on her second patrol, in the Sulu Sea and the approaches to Manila.
 On 13 December, she made a successful attack on freighter Teiko Maru (ex-Vichy French steamship D'Artagnan).
-On 20 December she sank the old 820-ton escorting destroyer IJN Fuyō, and on 1 January 1944, 6,707-ton freighter Ryuyo Maru, before putting into Fremantle for refit 12 January.
+On 20 December she sank the old 820-ton escorting destroyer IJN Fuyō, and on 1 January 1944, 6,707-ton freighter Ryuyo Maru, before putting into Fremantle for refit on 12 January.